ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 The archives in question contains both the git repo (so, your code) but *also issues and PRs* as JSON data.
 Having a complete repository archive is crucial as a GitHub repository is used to not only store the code but also project management aspects of package maintenance.

+Update: we've made the code we use to download archives of repositories available in the R package [gitcellar](https://docs.ropensci.org/gitcellar/).

 #### Listing repositories to back-up

 Listing all repositories in an organization might look like